rodneyshupe/Cookbook/Recipes/Entrees-Pork.rst

 Roast
 ^^^^^

--  1 ham bone-in with skin, 6 to 8 pounds, preferably shank end, rinsed
+-  1 ham bone-in with skin, 6 to 8 pounds (2.7 to 3.6 kg), preferably shank end, rinsed

 Brine
 -----